fbpx

 Tropical Oils

-Seeds from the tropics produce oils suited for that environment; often solid, or semi-solid, non-liquid vegetable butters: coconut, cocoa, mango, illite, sal and shea butters.
-The oils are solid because their fatty acid structure is saturated; the carbon atoms of the oil’s fatty acids are saturated with hydrogen atoms.
-Being saturated, all the carbon atoms have hydrogen atoms attached creating straight, or flat chains that fit tightly together giving the appearance of solidity.
-These butters and solid oils are stable in warm climates, which means the fatty acid chain doesn’t have spaces where oxygen can attach to the carbon atoms.
+This creates straight, or flat carbon chains that fit tightly together giving the appearance of solidity.
+These butters and viscous oils are stable in warm climates, which means the fatty acid chain doesn’t have a place for oxygen to attach to the carbon atoms.
 They do not go rancid or oxidize readily.

 Oils from Temperate Climates